kingsword09/SymbolCraft/README.md

 Both tasks emit their output under `build/dokka/`.
 Open `build/dokka/javadoc/index.html` (or `build/dokka/html/index.html`) in your browser to review the generated docs.
 If you enabled the compatibility alias in your build, `./gradlew dokkaJavadoc` will forward to the Javadoc task as well.

-> **Note:** The project defaults to Dokka V2 with migration helpers enabled.
-Once you have updated all custom integrations to use the new task names, switch `org.jetbrains.dokka.experimental.gradle.pluginMode` to `V2Enabled` in `gradle.properties` to remove the helper layer.
+> **Note:** The project defaults to Dokka V2 with `org.jetbrains.dokka.experimental.gradle.pluginMode` set to `V2Enabled`.
+This means the modern Dokka task names are used directly.
+If you need to use older task names for compatibility, you can temporarily switch the mode to `V2EnabledWithHelpers` in `gradle.properties`.

 ## 🗂 Project Structure